nyorain/vil/docs/own/cow.md

 1. submit batch2, waiting for timelineSemaphore ts==1, reading image A. Hooked.
 2. submit batch1, writing image A, signaling ts=1

-In this case, a trivial detection algorithm would add a cow to batch1, just because it is submitted later than batch2.
-But batch1 is actually executed before batch2, therefore not needing the cow (and actually making the cow incorrect as it would be added before the changes made by batch1, which in turn would be visible by batch2 and the hooked command tho).
+In this case, a trivial detection algorithm would add a cow resolve to batch1, just because it is submitted later than batch2.
+But batch1 is actually executed before batch2, therefore not needing the copy (and actually making the copy incorrect as it would be added before the changes made by batch1, which in turn would be visible by batch2 and the hooked command tho).
 How can our resolving algorithm detect this?